iankuratri/iankuratri/README.md

 ## Hello, I am Ankur Atri

 I am a Frontend Developer and my role is to write and style frontend components that meet the requirements of our mocks and fulfil our user stories.

-I have two years of industry experience in building websites and web applications.
-I specialize in Angular and have professional experience working with Typescript, JavaScript, JQuery, Bootstrap, CSS and HTML.
+I have three years of industry experience in building websites and web applications.
+I specialize in Angular and React.

-I love learning and experimenting new things.
-Recently, I have started learning and working on the basic concepts of React and Node.js.
+Here are my skills,

+Libraries & Frameworks:
+Angular, Angular Material, RxJS,  React, Bootstrap, Node.js, Express

+Programming Languages:
+Typescript, JavaScript, JSX, EJS, HTML, CSS

+Tools & Platforms:
+Git, Github, Bitbucket, JIRA, Photoshop, Postmen, MongoDB Compass